 Sales performance of the Xbox totalled around 24 million worldwide, whereas the PlayStation 2 sold c.
 160 million units worldwide.
 The Nintendo GameCube sold similarly at around 22 million.
 But the Xbox debut certainly provided very solid foundations for its successor, the Xbox 360.

-Microsoft Xbox emulation is perhaps surprisingly, something which is still not fully developed to the point of where refined, user-friendly emulators are available.
-Microsoft Xbox emulation is still certainly in its infancy, but the following emulators are the definitely worth a look;
+Microsoft Xbox emulation is perhaps surprisingly, something which is still not fully developed to the point where refined, user-friendly emulators are available.
+Microsoft Xbox emulation is still certainly in its infancy, but the following emulators are definitely worth a look;

 These emulators also act as a Sega Chihiro emulator, which was an arcade system based on the same CPU/GPU as was used in the Xbox.